 History of UPMC Susquehanna

 In July 1994, an alliance was formed among three area hospitals, signaling the beginning of a new era in healthcare for the region.
-This alliance originally brought together UPMC Susquehanna Williamsport, UPMC Susquehanna Divine Providence and UPMC Susquehanna Muncy, along with all their subsidiaries, into one fully integrated healthcare system that provides high-quality, compassionate, accessible and cost-effective healthcare to thousands of residents in the region and has received national recognition for its healthcare leadership.
+This alliance originally brought together UPMC Susquehanna Williamsport, Williamsport Regional Medical Center, Divine Providence Campus, and UPMC Susquehanna Muncy, along with all their subsidiaries, into one fully integrated healthcare system that provides high-quality, compassionate, accessible and cost-effective healthcare to thousands of residents in the region and has received national recognition for its healthcare leadership.
 In October 2016, Susquehanna Health announced that it officially joined UPMC (University of Pittsburgh Medical Center), becoming UPMC Susquehanna.

 Located in central Pennsylvania, UPMC Susquehanna is made up of these three hospitals, plus UPMC Susquehanna Soldiers + Sailors in Wellsboro, Pennsylvania; UPMC Susquehanna Lock Haven in Lock Haven, Pennsylvania; and UPMC Susquehanna Sunbury in Sunbury, Pennsylvania with a total of 332 licensed acute and 259 long-term care beds, along with two skilled nursing units, home care division, physician services and ambulance service.
 The system's emergency departments have a total of some 79,000 visits each year and its maternity units welcome 1,500 babies annually.
 And while UPMC Susquehanna is relatively young, the hospitals that form the foundation of the healthcare system are very much a part of the area's rich history, and have a long-standing tradition of providing care to generations of area families.